goldingn/pop/readme.md

 ![](readme_files/figure-markdown_github/simulate_metapop2-1.png)<!-- -->

-As before, we can also project this metapopulation deterministically, and extrat transition matrices to use in other software.
+As before, we can also project this metapopulation deterministically, and extract transition matrices to use in other software.